 But it doesn’t exist.

 Because you're not broken.
 You're just different.
-You just have a neurodivergent brain.
-And sure — that brain doesn't always follow the rules and structures of the neurotypical society we’ve all been forced into, and that can be an isolating and painful experience.
+You have a neurodivergent brain.
+And sure — that brain doesn't always follow the rules of our neurotypical society we’ve been forced into, and that can be an isolating and painful experience.

-But you eventually realize that your ADHD brain is a source of strength, too.
+But - you eventually realize that your ADHD brain is a source of strength, too.
 For all of the challenges that ADHD brings, it's also part of the spark that makes you who you are.
 Your creativity and your empathy.
 Your curiosity, your wit, your sense of justice and your passion.
-Who you are isn't in need of fixing.

 It's finally time to thrive by embracing your ADHD self fully.